GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 All API v1 versions will utilize the API Key mechanism as outlined in this documentation.

-## FSRS Subaward Reporting Bulk Upload API Request and Responses
+## FSRS Subaward reporting Bulk Upload API Request and Responses

 This API has 8 endpoints as outlined below.

 Endpoint Name | Short Description |
 -----|-----------------
-Submit Subaward Report (Contracts)     | Used to submit Subaward Reports for reporting on one or more Contracts.
+Submit Subaward report (Contracts)     | Used to submit Subaward reports for reporting on one or more Contracts.
-Submit Subaward Report (Grants)     | Used to submit Subaward Reports for reporting on one or more Grants.
+Submit Subaward report (Grants)     | Used to submit Subaward reports for reporting on one or more Grants.
-Update Subaward Report (Contracts)     | Used to update one or more previously published Subaward Reports for Contracts.
+Update Subaward report (Contracts)     | Used to update one or more previously published Subaward reports for Contracts.
-Update Subaward Report (Grants)     | Used to update one or more previously published Subaward Reports for Grants.
+Update Subaward report (Grants)     | Used to update one or more previously published Subaward reports for Grants.
-Delete Subaward Report (Contracts)     | Used to delete one or more previously published Subaward Reports for Contracts.
+Delete Subaward report (Contracts)     | Used to delete one or more previously published Subaward reports for Contracts.
-Delete Subaward Report (Grants)     | Used to delete one or more previously published Subaward Reports for Grants.
+Delete Subaward report (Grants)     | Used to delete one or more previously published Subaward reports for Grants.
-Get Subaward Report (Contracts)     | Used to get one or more previously published Subaward Reports for Contracts.
+Get Subaward report (Contracts)     | Used to get one or more previously published Subaward reports for Contracts.
-Get Subaward Report (Grants)     | Used to get one or more previously published Subaward Reports for Grants.
+Get Subaward report (Grants)     | Used to get one or more previously published Subaward reports for Grants.

 The following section describes each of the above endpoints in detail.

-### Submit Subaward Report (Contracts)
+### Submit Subaward report (Contracts)

 ------- | ------- |
 **Request Type** | POST